 The Chisel Jersey apple tree is an excellent cider apple variety with origins in Somerset, England.
 In fact, the name “jersey” is used for bittersweet cider apples in Somerset.
-Moreover, the name “Chisel” comes from the old word “chesil” which means pebble.
-This is in regards to the apple’s small size, hardness and russetted skin.
-Chisel Jersey has origins in the 19th century, but not until mid 20th century it became widely grown in commercial orchards in Somerset and Dorset.
-Research coming from Long Ashton Research Station indicates that Chisel Jersey is a parent of Dabinett, a commercially successfull apple variety.
+Moreover, the name “Chisel” comes from the old word “chesil” which means pebble, which refers to the apple’s small size, hardness and russeted skin.
+Chisel Jersey has origins in the 19th century, but it wasn’t until the mid 20th century that it became widely grown in commercial orchards in Somerset and Dorset.
+Moreover, research from Long Ashton Research Station indicates that Chisel Jersey is a parent of the famous Dabinett, a commercially successful apple variety.

 Chisel Jersey apple tree grows best when it’s planted in full sun in well-drained soil.
 The tree can grow well in hardiness zones 5 to 9.
-The tree is vigorous upright spreading tree and produces good crop every other year.
-Fruit drops when ripe.
-After harvest, does not store well.
-Chisel Jersey apple trees are susceptible to disease.
-It’s self-sterile.
-Is a good source of pollen.
+Moreover, it is vigorous and upright spreading.
+It produces good crop every other year.
+When the fruit is ripe, it will drop.
+However after harvest, it does not store well.
+The Chisel Jersey apple trees is susceptible to diseases.
+Even though it is self-sterile it is a good source of pollen for other trees.

 - Uses: making cider

 - Taste: bittersweet, high in tannins/sugars, and low in malic acid